by Scott Mehl © Unofficial Royalty 2015

 Princess Lilian of Belgium, Princess de Réthy, was the second wife of King Leopold III of Belgium.
 She was born Mary Lilian Baels, on November 28, 1916, in Highbury, London, England.
 Lilian was one of eight children of Henri Baels and Anne Marie de Visscher.
 Henri Baels was a shipowner from Belgium and later rose in the ranks of government, becoming Governor of West Flanders in 1936.
 He was also a close friend of Albert I, King of the Belgians, and later an advisor to King Leopold III.

 Lilian began her studies in London, and then attended the College of the Sacred Heart in Ostend, following her family’s return to Belgium.
 She later studied French in Brussels and attended a finishing school in London.
 In the late 1930s, Lilian encountered her future husband several times, often accompanying her father to official events.
-Later, she was often invited by Leopold’s mother, Dowager Queen Elisabeth, who saw an opportunity to bring the couple together.
-Following several visits to Laeken, where the King was under house arrest by the Nazis, Leopold proposed in July 1941.
+Later, she was often invited by Leopold’s mother Dowager Queen Elisabeth, who saw an opportunity to bring the couple together.
+Following several visits to Laeken, where King Leopold III was under house arrest by the Nazis, the King proposed in July 1941.
 Lilian accepted but declined the title of Queen.
 Instead, Leopold gave her the title ‘Princess de Réthy’, and it was decided that any children would not have succession rights.
 They would, however, be styled and titled HRH Prince/Princess of Belgium.

 Lilian and Leopold married in a religious ceremony held in the chapel at the Palace of Laeken in Laeken, Brussels, Belgium on September 11, 1941.
 This was against Belgian law which required a civil ceremony to be held first.
 They had planned to wait until after the war to hold a civil ceremony, but Lilian’s pregnancy led them to hold the civil ceremony on December 6, 1941, at which point their marriage was made public.
 The announcement was met with mixed reactions from the Belgian people.
 While some sent congratulations, many others felt that the marriage sullied the memory of Leopold’s first wife, their beloved Queen Astrid who had died in a car accident, and that Lilian was nothing more than a “social climber.”
 Despite this, the couple had a very close and happy marriage.
 She also had a close relationship with Leopold’s three children – Josephine-Charlotte, Baudouin, and Albert.